 "Go to your attic.
 We'll talk about it later."

-"Kiss my amorphous arse, man!" yelled Smash, before zooming over to say, "Thanks for that one, guys."
+"Kiss my amorphous arse, man!" yelled Smash, before zooming over to say, "Thanks."
 He smiled.
-"For cleaning, too.
+"For the help cleaning too.
 Later."

 I had to blink my eyes rapidly to keep from tearing up as the ghost vanished.
 Simon's smile had been so boyishly sweet.
 How could his mother bear to leave this house…leave him?